EVEIPH/EVE-IPH-Deployment-Program/README.md

 2. Hit 'Image Copy' and the program will copy all the relevant images, zip them into a final file, and export the new images to the Root Directory set in the program settings above for use in debugging.

 ## Updating and Deploying EVE IPH files

+NOTE: You only need to work with these instructions if you intend on letting users to run updates.
+If you have your own file server that you want to update, replace the instructions for media fire to your own file server.

 The program allows easy deployment of the required files to update the program.
 Complete the following anytime you need to update a new file for user download.
 Note: If you delete and replace a file in the Media File folder, the links for downloading will change and require an update to the program, which you may not be able to push to users but instead require them to re-install.
 The following are details on updating the files through this process.